BMO 4X RUMBLE4X ProTour #2 - Winterberg

 - MTB Downhill helmet certified to EN1078 and ASTM F1952

 - Motocross helmet certified to ECE 22-05 „P“, „NP“, „J“ or SNELL M 2010 or SNELL M 2015

 Helmet straps must be closed on the course.

 The local organizer is responsible for enforcing compliance with gear regulations.
 Failure to comply with gear regulations will result in disqualification.

 § 9 Technical condition of bikes, equipment and clothing

-Every rider is responsible for the bike, the material and the protection equipment.
-The condition, quality and construction are to ensure the safety for riders, competitors or other persons.
-The equipment/safety gear must be marked with a seal of approval of an international inspecting authority.
+Every rider is responsible for the bike, the material, and the protection equipment.
+The condition, quality and construction are to ensure the safety of riders, competitors or other persons.
+The equipment/safety gear must be marked with the seal of approval of an international inspecting authority.

-The competition regulations of the national federations apply in the entirety, paragraph 3 of „Wettkampfbestimmung Mountainbike“ of the BDR.
-In additional the organization refers to the safety rules and racing agreement defined by the UCI.
+The competition regulations of the national federations apply in their entirety; see paragraph 3 of „Wettkampfbestimmung Mountainbike" of the BDR.
+In addition, the organization refers to the safety rules and racing agreement defined by the UCI.